 Did I mention I’m kind of scared of guns?

 Afterwards I decided to hit up a winery someone told me about that pairs the wine with music: Notaviva.
 As I knew nothing of wineries in the area I’d take one suggested to me any day.

-The wines were delicious and it was interesting to hear that the wineries in the area share grapes as an insurance just in case something happened to their crops.
+The wines at Notaviva were delicious and it was interesting to hear that the wineries in the area share grapes as an insurance just in case something happened to their crops.

 So I left the wine area and headed in search of a giant roller skate.
 And a giant roller skate was found.

 I wasn’t really sure what to do next.
-As a road tripper it’s hard not to want to see everything and fill your day up completely, but I really wasn’t sure what to do.
+As a road tripper it’s hard not to want to see everything and fill your day up completely, but I really wasn’t sure what to do with myself.

 So I drove towards Richmond.
 But really didn’t know what to do in Richmond.
 And I didn’t stop for coffee that morning so I had a headache.
 So I ended up turning around as soon as I got there and finding a hotel and finding food and throwing up the food (OK, you didn’t need to know that, but headaches make me nauseous) and falling asleep watching TV and then waking up and raiding the vending machine for cookies.

 Does anyone else feel giddy at hotel vending machines?
 I do.
 It stems from my childhood road snacks of grape soda and pretzels and as a tween (before tween was a word) sneakily getting oatmeal cream pies from them when my parents weren’t around when we’d visit my sister at college.